Laure Heriard Dubreuil, Founder and CEO

 It was an adventure.
-“I didn’t know one person when I moved to Miami, not one person,” says Laure, who fell in love with the city’s sunshine, iconic Art Deco architecture, connection to Latin America and energy during a trip to Art Basel.
+“I didn’t know one person when I moved to Miami, not one person,” says Laure.
+She fell in love with the city’s sunshine, iconic Art Deco architecture, connection to Latin America, and energy during a trip to Art Basel.
 The only thing missing was the shopping experience she desired.
 “It’s a strong financial city on the beach, which is unique,” she says.
 “All the art people were coming in, the hotels were being restored, but I couldn’t find the fashion point of view.”

 Laure grew up in Paris and Cognac, France.
 Her love of the sun and water comes from holidays spent in Corsica.
-Her love of fashion evolved from a longtime passion to become a nose and develop fragrances, a slow, painstaking process.
+Her love of fashion evolved from a longtime passion for becoming a nose and developing fragrances, a slow, painstaking process.
 Craving something more fast-paced, she turned to fashion.

-Laure’s history with the top French luxury houses initially helped her secure access to the most sought after brands, such as Balenciaga, Balmain and Celine, for The Webster.
+Laure’s history with the top French luxury houses initially helped her secure access to the most sought-after brands, such as Balenciaga, Balmain, and Celine, for The Webster.
 Yet it was the store’s happy, vibrant, residential atmosphere and Laure’s rule-breaking attitude toward merchandising, organizing collections not by designer but as one gigantic dream closet, that continued to lure elite brands and clients.
-Chanel, Gucci, Off-White and Paco Rabanne are just a few of the houses that done exclusive creative partnerships and capsule collections with The Webster.
-The store now carries more than 200 fashion and accessories labels, including Laure’s own line LHD and a home collection done in collaboration with Parisian interior designer Stephane Parmentier and most recently, the addition of a beauty vertical.
+Chanel, Gucci, Off-White, and Paco Rabanne are just a few of the houses that have done exclusive creative partnerships and capsule collections with The Webster.
+The store now carries more than 200 fashion and accessories labels, including Laure’s own line LHD, a home collection done in collaboration with Parisian interior designer Stephane Parmentier and most recently, the addition of a beauty vertical.